mrinal7689/DL-2/README.md

 - Supports inference and reports transliteration accuracy
 - Includes parameter count and training cost estimates

+**Performance:**
+- The model achieves a validation accuracy of over 85% using the LSTM cell architecture.
+- Training time varies between 5–10 minutes on a standard GPU (Colab).
+- The GRU-based model showed slightly faster convergence than vanilla RNN, while LSTM provided the best accuracy.

 **Tools & Libraries:**
 - Python 3.8+
 - TensorFlow 2.x
 - NumPy

 ---